sedona-cms/core/README.md

 Config file has [json schema](src/schema/sedona.config.schema.json).
 This tool helps validate config when module loading.
 And edit the file without errors.

-Editing the config file may be handier with webstorm or vscode.
+Editing the config file may be handier with WebStorm or VS Code.

 1. Webstorm – Languages and Frameworks -> Schemas and DTDs -> JSON Schema Mappings